markre94/Jpg-file-locator/README.md

 ### Additinal challenges

-- [ ] write more units tests for the application using mocking
+- [ ] write more units tests for the application using mocking methods
 - [ ] place the application on the Heroku Server